THUDM/CodeGeeX/README.md

 ## News

-* **2022-09-30**: We release the cross-platform source code and models weghts for both Ascend and NVIDIA platforms.
+* **2022-09-30**: We release the cross-platform source code and models weights for both Ascend and NVIDIA platforms.

 ## Getting Started